 Finally, there are also benefits that occur at a cellular level.
 Massage has been found to increase oxygenation of blood cells, improving the functions of the respiratory and circulatory system.
 At the same time, it can promote lymphatic drainage, clearing unwanted proteins in the body.

-Massage has many benefits to the physiology of the body.
-The benefits above all have scientific data to back these claims, and they can help patients with a variety of conditions.
+Massage has many benefits for the physiology of the body.
+The above benefits all have scientific data to back them, and they can help patients with a variety of conditions.